 - Know your legal rights.
 Do you know what you are entitled to receive under Wisconsin law?
 Probably not.
 You may understand the basics, but some cases can get complex and there’s a lot more you need to know.
-An experienced lawyer can inform you of your legal rights so that you receive your fair share.
+If paternity is even a question, an experienced lawyer can inform you of your legal rights so that you receive your fair share.

 - Fight for your parental rights.
 Among those rights we just discussed are parental rights.
 If you and your spouse have children together, child custody will be a huge part of the divorce process.
 A divorce lawyer’s guidance can help you maintain your relationship with your child and get you the best outcome.

 - Divorce Appeals Process: If you or your spouse need to appeal any divorce rulings, an experienced attorney will be crucial to maintaining your rights and keeping your outcomes as favorable as possible.

 Some law firms offer other benefits.
 For example, at Karp & Iancu, S.C., we provide more than just a legal team who are family law experts.
 We have access to a network of experts who can work with us to resolve your divorce case, such as psychologists, marriage counselors, property appraisers, and accountants.

 When you partner with a divorce attorney at Karp & Iancu, you get: